rezglo/frontend-test/README.md

 # rezglo-frontend-test.
 Demo `Rezglo-Frontend-Test` application developed with React.

-# Start App.
-Run the following command from the project root:

-`npm start`

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 # Start Local Server.
 Run the following command from the project root: